kaichiehhsu/kaichiehhsu.github.io/_pages/about.md

 ---

 I am currently a Machine Learning Research Scientist at Nuro, working to solve safety–performance and scalability–robustness tradeoff challenges in autonomous vehicles.
+Recently, I have been focusing on
+1. Scaling safety assurance for autonomous systems,
+2. Integrating safety reasoning into the autonomy stack, and
+3. Augmenting safety through online adaptation.

-I obtained my Ph.D. in Electrical and Computer Engineering from Princeton University in 2024 and my B.S. in Electrical Engineering from National Taiwan University in 2019.
+I obtained my Ph.D. in Electrical and Computer Engineering from Princeton University in 2024.
 During my Ph.D., I was fortunate to work with <a href="https://ece.princeton.edu/people/jaime-fernandez-fisac" style="color: rgb(255, 128, 0)"><span>Prof. Jaime Fernández Fisac</span></a> at <a href="https://saferobotics.princeton.edu/" style="color: rgb(255, 128, 0)"><span>Safe Robotics Lab</span></a>.
+My thesis presents algorithms designed to ensure the safety of learning-enabled autonomous systems.
+These algorithms are scalable to high-order dynamic systems and can handle complex deployment conditions.
+Additionally, they systematically unify the autonomy stack to prevent unwarranted conservativeness.

 <!-- <center>
 <span style="font-size:16pt; color:#ff8000">